SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/extra-table/index.md

 1. Click **Requests** > **Tables** in the Navigator.

 1. Click the required table to open it and view existing entries.
-If you cannot see the table entry you are looking for, click **Show criteria** and [search][2].
+If you cannot see the table entry you are looking for, click **Show criteria** and search.

 1. Double-click the required table entry in the list.
 The following options are available:
     * **Search**: Used to search for a table entry.